Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 UIMPD coverage works similarly to UIMBI but applies to vehicle repairs instead of medical costs.
 When the at-fault driver's property damage liability falls short of your repair costs, UIMPD covers the difference.

 UIMPD is less common than other UM/UIM coverage types and isn't available in all states.
-If you carry comprehensive car insurance explained and collision coverage with reasonable deductibles, UIMPD may be redundant.
+If you already carry comprehensive and collision coverage with reasonable deductibles, UIMPD may be redundant.

 Pincher's Pro Tip